 NATO’s relations with Montenegro

 Democratic, institutional, security sector and defence reforms are a key focus of NATO’s cooperation with Montenegro.
 Shortly after regaining its independence in June 2006, the country joined the Partnership for Peace (PfP) in December 2006.
 Montenegro is working to draw closer to Euro-Atlantic standards and institutions, with the aim of joining the Alliance.
 It was invited to join the Membership Action Plan in December 2009.
-Following the June 2014 NATO Foreign Ministers meeting, the Secretary General announced that NATO will open intensified and focused talks with Montenegro and will assess at the latest by the end of 2015 whether to invite Montenegro to join the Alliance.
+Following the September 2014 Summit in Wales, NATO leaders announced that NATO will open intensified and focused talks with Montenegro and will assess at the latest by the end of 2015 whether to invite Montenegro to join the Alliance.

 NATO Secretary General Rasmussen and President Vujanović of Montenegro